kragen/derctuo/markdown/toolpath-optimization.md

-optimization algorithms such as gradient descent are applied to generate the nearest point in the property space (E) reachable by any design in the parameter space (our P, or perhaps C(P), since the Disney group generally doesn't try to simulate the fabrication process itself).
+optimization algorithms such as gradient descent are applied to generate the nearest point in the property space (E) reachable by any design in the parameter space (our P, or perhaps C(P), since the Disney group generally doesn’t try to simulate the fabrication process itself).
 Sometimes multiple components from the database are combined into a single design.
 Sometimes additional optimization algorithms are used, often in a new, higher-dimensional parameter space.